martin12333/Readable-Lisp-S-expressions/tutorial.md

 This will probably require privileges, so you may need to run "su" first or use sudo ("sudo make install") to get those privileges.

 The instructions below assume you haven't installed it.
 If you *have* installed it, you don't need to include the "./" prefixes in the command names below.
+Another way you can avoid the "./" prefixes is to include directory with these commands in your PATH; on a Bourne-like shell, you can do this:

+    export PATH="$(pwd)/$PATH"